oscarsalvador/steam_playtime_logger/readme.md

 7. Change the way you launch steam so this script is launched instead.
 Following the previous example, change the icon's command to "python /wherever_you_place_the_script/steamlogger.py"

 ## Non-Steam Games
 Games without an AppID or path in /Steam/steamapps/common/ can have very different launch methods.
-I just save the whole line, it's up to you to find and replace it with the actual name, before applying the R script to the CSV file.
+This script just saves the whole line, it's up to you to find and replace it in the CSV file with the game's actual name, before applying the R script to it.